 Whether it's for one of our upcoming open houses or it's simply a good time for your family to stop by and take a tour, one of the best ways to see if Skidmore is a good fit for you is by visiting campus in person.

-The Office of Admissions is open year-round Monday through Friday from 8:30 a.m. to 4:30 p.m. and on Saturday mornings in the fall and spring, with some exceptions for holidays.
-We also welcome walk-ins at any time during business hours.
+Can’t make a guided tour?
+Please come anyway!
+The Office of Admissions is open year-round Monday through Friday from 8:30 a.m. to 4:30 p.m. with some exceptions for holidays.

 Our day-hosting program gives high school juniors and seniors the opportunity to spend a morning or afternoon on campus with a current student, attend a class and have a meal in our dining hall.